langchain-ai/langchain/templates/summarize-anthropic/README.md

 # summarize-anthropic

-This package uses Anthropic's `Claude2` to summarize long documents.
+This template uses Anthropic's `Claude2` to summarize long documents.

 It leverages a large context window of 100k tokens, allowing for summarization of documents over 100 pages.

-This package uses various prompts from the LangChain hub.
+You can see the summarization prompt in `chain.py`.

 ## Environment Setup

-You need to set the `ANTHROPIC_API_KEY` environment variable.
+Set the `ANTHROPIC_API_KEY` environment variable to access the Anthropic models.

 ## Usage